There is some overlap, but each of these amps has their own distinct feel and sound. All three have the same complement of tubes.

 When the Skylark is set to full power, the attenuator is taken completely out of the circuit.
 The twin 6V6 power tubes operate at low voltage, with cathode bias - no need to bias with tube change.
 The Skylark also has all tube reverb.

 The Mercury V is louder than the Skylark at 16 watts, and is more like a Marshall in every way.
 It's not just "a Marshall" though---The Mercury V is like having your favorite Marshalls from the 60's, 70's, 80's, and 90's all in one small combo.
 The 3-position Boost switch is governed by Series/Parallel toggle giving you six Boost options instead of just three.
 In addition, the Mercury V offers two Volume knobs (Volume Treble & Volume Bass), which mimic the old trick of "jumpering" channels on old Marshalls and opens up to you (in a simpler fashion) all the tone sculpting possibilities of those days.
-The whisper quiet attentuator allows you to access all this tone in any setting.
+The effective attentuator allows you to access all this tone in any setting.
 Distortion options at various volumes are mostly what players are seeking who buy the Mercury V, but the cleans are some of the best we've produced.
 Think shimmery Marshall cleans that slip easily into overdriven tones at the touch of the volume knob on your guitar.
 The Mercury V is so Marshall-like it's hard to believe it's running 6V6's.

 The Sportsman is the most powerful of the three amps, topping out around 20 watts, though we rate it at 16 watts clean.
 The Sportsman is the most straightforward, features-wise, and its